Jose Siri Player Props: Rays vs. Royals

 Jose Siri At The Plate

-- Siri has picked up a hit in 28 of 45 games this season, with multiple hits six times.
+- Siri has picked up a hit in 63.0% of his 46 games this season, with at least two hits in 15.2% of those games.

-- In 20 games this season (44.4%), Siri has picked up an RBI, and in eight of those games (17.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Siri has had an RBI in 21 games this season (45.7%), including nine multi-RBI outings (19.6%).
+He has also driven home three or more of his team's runs in two contests.

-- In 51.1% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (8.9%).
+- He has scored a run in 24 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.